Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Simulated Strategies

 \subsection{Imaging:Lowz}

-A simulated WFC imaging survey that consists of the shallow and medium tiers only, and the use of the two SDT discovery filters ($Y$+$J$ and $J$+$H$).
-The area of the shallow tier is increased by a factor of $\sim$5.2 and the medium $\sim$7.5, in order to account for not using the IFC-S and deep tier components.
-Without the deep imaging tier and using non-optimal filter choices, there is a factor of $\sim$1.8 decrease in the number of SNe~Ia compared to the final possible sample in the SDT* scenario (see Figure~\ref{allhistres}d and \ref{allhistres}i).
-Below $z < 0.4$ no SNe~Ia are detected, with only $\sim$0.4\% of the total sample at $z < 0.6$.
-The fraction of SN~Ia with $z > 1.2$ compared to the whole sample is only $\sim$2\%.
+We simulated a WFC imaging-only survey that consists of the shallow and medium tiers only, and the use of the two SDT discovery filters ($Y$+$J$ and $J$+$H$).
+The SDT time from the deep imaging and IFC-S are used to increase the area of the shallow tier by a factor of $\sim 5.2$ and the medium tier by $\sim 7.5$.

+This scenario results in a factor of $\sim 1.6$ increase in the number of SNe~Ia compared to the possible sample in the SDT* scenario (see Figures~\ref{allhistres}d and \ref{allhistres}i).
+There are no SNe~Ia at $z < 0.2$, and only $\sim 5\%$ of the total sample have $z < 0.6$.
+The fraction of SNe~Ia with $z \geq 1.2$ is only $\sim 1\%$.